LiemDQ/LiemDQ.github.io/content/posts/h2_catalysis.md

 </figure>

-Now, to be fair, solar-to-hydrogen has always been billed as a longer-term development pathway.
+To be fair, solar-to-hydrogen has always been billed as a longer-term development pathway.
 But nevertheless, it's hard to see how this can ever be cost-competitive with existing electrolysis technology.
 On every metric that matters is still orders of magnitude away from being economically competitive, even after decades of research.

 Due to its technological immaturity, there haven't been many techno-economic studies of solar hydrogen.
-One study estimated a production cost of \\$11.4/kg under several (very generous) assumptions for efficiency, manufacturing and balance-of-system costs, and \\$6.1/kg *assuming the electrochemical stack components are completely free*.
+One study estimated [a production cost of \\$11.4/kg](https://pubs.rsc.org/en/content/articlehtml/2016/ee/c5ee02573g) under several (very generous) assumptions for efficiency, manufacturing and balance-of-system costs, and \\$6.1/kg *assuming the electrochemical stack components are completely free*.

 On the other hand, the DOE believes a [production cost of \\$2.10/kg](https://www.energy.gov/eere/fuelcells/doe-technical-targets-hydrogen-production-photoelectrochemical-water-splitting) (in 2007 dollars—about \\$3.25/kg today) could eventually be reached assuming certain optimistic performance goals are met[^15].
-One of these goals, I should note, is an [effective panel cost of \\$9/m2](https://web.archive.org/web/20161223095228/https://www.hydrogen.energy.gov/pdfs/review09/pd_23_james.pdf), including installation costs, which is cheaper than the current lowest FOB price for Chinese solar panels.
+One of these goals, I should note, is an [effective panel cost of \\$9/m2](https://web.archive.org/web/20161223095228/https://www.hydrogen.energy.gov/pdfs/review09/pd_23_james.pdf), including installation costs[^16], which is cheaper than the current lowest FOB price for Chinese solar panels.

 Is this a realistic assumption?
-The work continues.
+Who knows!
+Nonetheless, the work continues.
 One startup, SunHydrogen, [recently announced a pilot solar hydrogen project](https://www.hydrogeninsight.com/production/-first-of-its-kind-fortescue-backed-sunshine-to-green-hydrogen-plant-on-the-cusp-of-starting-production/2-1-1837230) with the Australian mining giant Fortescue.
 I guess we'll see.

 ## Some takeaways